vyapp/vy/README.md

 The features of talking to proccesses and vy powerful fuzzy search schemes it makes vy a perfect tool to deal with E-scripts.
 E-scripts are a very handy way to automate some tasks.
-Such tasks can be pushing stuff onto GitHub, adding users to a UNIX-like system, a set of steps to set up a system, adjusting the system sound volume, etc.
+Such tasks can be pushing stuff onto GitHub, adding users to a UNIX-like system, a set of steps to set up a system, etc.

 vy implements a Python debugger plugin and auto completion that permits debugging Python code easily and in a very cool way.
 One can set break points, remove break points, run the code then see the cursor jumping to the line